ethanabrooks/dissertation/bellman-update-networks.typ

 represented in the context.

 === Extension to multi-step Bellman Updates <sec:multi-step>
-Note that the formulation so far discussed can be generalized to multi-step updates, e.g. using the loss:
+The present formulation trains the Bellman Update Network to perform a single Bellman update.
+However, this can be generalized to multi-step updates, e.g. using the loss:

 $ Loss^delta_theta &:= -E[sum_(t=1)^(T-1)sum_(Act in Actions) log Prob_theta
 (QValue_Highlight(k) (Obs_t, Act) | History^(QValue_Highlight(k- delta))_t)] $